Global Research and Innovation Programme (GRIP Hybrid)

 Assessment Criteria

-Students are assessed on the following parameters during the whole programme by the NUS faculty and the Design Thinking Expert:
+Students are assessed on the following parameters during the whole programme by the National University of Singapore (NUS) faculty and the Design Thinking Expert:

 • Research Methodology